 - Get What You Need to Launch Your Kayak

 Getting Started Kayaking

 So what is the essential kayaking gear you need to get started?
-Consider this your beginner equipment list: the basics to always have on hand as you journey off into the water.
+Most of these are things every kayaker needs, especially as you’re getting into the activity.
+Consider this your beginner kayaking essentials list — the basics to always have on hand as you journey off into the water.

 Or you may opt for a sit-on-top kayak, which is a kayak without a cockpit.
-If you’re worried about becoming trapped in a kayak, this can be a great option.
+This design allows you to sit just above the water rather than down in it.
+Beginner kayakers often prefer sit-on-top kayaks because they’re easier to enter and exit, especially in emergencies.
 One downside is that you’ll need to be prepared to get a little wet, as water will drip off the paddle and onto you.

 Ultimately, there are several types of kayaks, and you’ll no doubt find the perfect one for you.
-If you’re still unsure of which is right for you, check out this kayak buying guide to find exactly what you need.
+To learn about and compare more options, check out this kayak buying guide to find exactly what you need.

 2. Buoyancy Aid

 A buoyancy aid is similar to a life jacket, but it allows for more movement of your neck and arms.
 This is ideal for kayaking since you’ll need to move your arms quite a bit while paddling.
 Even strong swimmers should wear a buoyancy aid.
 Water can be unpredictable and dangerous, so it’s best to always keep your buoyancy aid on while you’re on the water.
 You’ll also want to put your buoyancy aid on while you’re on shore before you enter your kayak to ensure it’s working properly.